NativeScript/firebase/packages/firebase-messaging/README.md

 		console.log('Error: ', error);
 	});
 ```
+For the description of this method, visit [unsubscribeToTopic()](https://firebase.google.com/docs/reference/android/com/google/firebase/messaging/FirebaseMessaging#unsubscribeFromTopic(java.lang.String)) on the Firebase website.

 | Parameter | Type | Description |
 | --- | --- | --- |
 | `topic` | `string` | The name of the topic to unsubscribe from. |